Printable Version: Acrobat Reader WORD

 HEAVY LAGER: With an O.G. of 50-65, alcohol content ranges from 5-7%.
 Colour varies from golden to amber.
 The bouquet should be malty and grainy with slight DMS and a good hop balance.
 The beer should be full bodied with a malty flavour, a firm hop background and perceptible alcohol.
 Some sweetness due to dextrins may be apparent.

-LIGHT ALE: The term ‘light’ refers to the flavour and not the colour so with an O.G. of 30-35 and an alcohol level of 3-3.5% the colour may vary from straw to amber.
-The beer should have a bouquet light in hop.
-The taste should be clean, dry and lightly hopped with no flavour components too prominent.
+LIGHT BITTER: The term ‘light’ refers to flavour and not colour.
+With an O.G. of 30-40 and an alcohol level of 3-3.8% the colour may vary from straw to amber.
+The beer should have a bouquet light to moderate in hop.
+The taste should be clean and dry; the bitterness should not overpower the other flavour components.

 LONDON BROWN ALE: Original gravity of 35-40 giving an alcohol level of 3.5-4%.
 Colour may vary from light to dark brown.
 The bouquet is malty backed by caramel.
 The beer should be sweet on the palate giving a smooth blend of malt and caramel with a low hop flavour.